 There’s an effective strategy that can help preserve about half of your assets if any transfers have been made or are to be made during the “look back period.”
 The numbers given below are approximate, since every situation is unique and financial ratios have to be tailored to your specific circumstances.
 It’s a two-step plan:

-Step 1: First, using the $300,000 example mentioned above, about half of the amount is given as a gift to a child, sibling or other trusted person.
-That means there will be a penalty period of approximately twelve and a half months once you enter a nursing home.
-It’s about twelve and one-third months because $150,000 divided by the Medicaid monthly regional rate of $12,157 for nursing home care in New York City equals 12.3 months.
+Step 1: First, using the $200,000 example mentioned above, about half of the amount, or $100,000, is given as a gift to a child, sibling or other trusted person.
+That means there will be a penalty period of about eight months once you enter a nursing home.
+It’s about eight months because $100,000 divided by the Medicaid monthly regional rate of $12,844 for nursing home care in New York City equals 7.8 months.

-You can learn more about how effective planning protects you financially in Lamson & Cutner’s new Special Report, 25 Strategies to Prevent Financial Ruin from Long-Term Health Care Costs .
+You can learn more about how effective planning protects you financially in Lamson & Cutner’s Special Report, 25 Strategies to Prevent Financial Ruin from Long-Term Health Care Costs.
 It’s free, informative and easy to understand.

 The successful end result: Medicaid coverage